iv-org/documentation/docs/create-new-invidious-release.md

 # How to make a new Invidious release

+## Easier way

+- You can now use this script to manually create a new release: https://github.com/iv-org/invidious/blob/master/scripts/create-release.py
+- Trigger a new release using GitHub Action: https://github.com/iv-org/invidious/actions/workflows/create-release.yml

 ## Preamble

 In the following document, `vX.Y.Z` is the release version, which should follow